JONeillSr/Outlook-Tools/README.md

 If you encounter any issues or have questions:
 1. Check the specific tool's README for common issues
+2. Review the log files for error details
+3. Verify prerequisites are met
+4. Run scripts with -Verbose flag for additional debugging information
-2. Open an issue in the GitHub repository
+5. Open an issue in the GitHub repository
-3. Provide relevant details about your environment and the error encountered
+6. Provide relevant details about your environment and the error encountered